-- Digital-Demand Responsive Transport (DDRT) The Council operates the DigiGo fully electric shared public transport service offering ondemand or pre-bookable bus travel connecting rural parts of Essex with Chelmsford and Braintree. - E-shared mobility such as Co Wheels operate electric car club locations from Chelmsford and Brentwood - E-scooter trials have been running since 2020 in Colchester and 2021 in Chelmsford and Basildon.
-1.4 million trips were recorded by February 2023 and there are plans to extend the trials until 2024. - Colchester has had an e-cargo bike hire scheme since 2020 helping to remove delivery vans from local roads.
+• Digital-Demand Responsive Transport (DDRT)

+The Council operates the DigiGo fully electric shared public transport service offering on-demand or pre-bookable bus travel connecting rural parts of Essex with Chelmsford and Braintree.

+- E-shared mobility such as Co Wheels operate electric car club locations from Chelmsford and Brentwood. - E-scooter trials have been running since 2020 in Colchester and 2021 in Chelmsford and Basildon.
+1.7 million trips were recorded by June 2023 and there are plans to extend the trials, which are run by TIER Mobility, until 2024. - Colchester City Council has had an eCargo bike library hire scheme since 2020. - Chelmer Valley and Sandon Park and Ride sites each have three slow on-site charging points.